35+ Super Fun Things to Do in Cape Town, South Africa

 Tip: Be sure to bookmark or pin this article for later so you have access to it during your travels.

-Absolute BEST things to do in Cape Town
+My Favorite Things to Do in Cape Town

 1. Summit Table Mountain